nevencaplar/AGN-Going-Down/README.md

 Figures created in `NonStationarity.ipynb`.
 Find short description below and further description at appropriate places in `NonStationarity.ipynb` where each of the files is created.

+* `comparison_isolated_random`: comparison for the sample of isolated AGN and the main sample
 * `comparison_SDSS_HSC_magnitudes`: comparison of SDSS and HSC magnitude for the AGN sample
 * `comparison_stars_AGN_color_color`: comparison of colors for AGN and stars selected to look like AGN
 * `comparison_stars_SDSS_HSC_magnitudes`: comparison of SDSS and HSC magnitude for the control sample